Skip to navigation Skip to content

 • No. If the primary claimant:

-• meets the limited eligibility criteria, go to Step 9
+• met the limited eligibility criteria, go to Step 9

-• does not meet the limited eligibility criteria, the PPL claim will automatically reject for the relevant reason i.e. Work Test (WHT)/ Income (INC) etc.
+• did not meet the limited eligibility criteria, the PPL claim will automatically reject for the relevant reason i.e. Work Test (WHT)/ Income (INC) etc.

-As the primary claimant doesn’t meet the limited eligibility criteria, a secondary claimant will not be eligible for any PPL.
-The secondary claimants claim for PPL for the child must be rejected.
+• As the primary claimant didn’t meet the limited eligibility criteria, a secondary claimant was not eligible for any PPL.
+The secondary claimants claim for PPL automatically rejected additional circumstances not met (ACN) when the claim was processed.
+Procedure ends here.

 9

-Secondary claimant must claim before primary claimant's claim can be finalised + Read more ...
+Secondary claimant must have claimed before primary claimant's claim can be finalised + Read more ...

 If a secondary claimant's claim:

-• has not been lodged, place the claim on 'H'old to await the secondary claimant's claim lodgement
+• had not been lodged, the primary claimant’s claim was placed on 'H'old to await the secondary claimant's claim lodgement

-• has not been lodged within the required timeframe, the primary claimant's claim must be manually made non-effective 'OTH'er (NEF/OTH).
-Do this in:
+• had not been lodged within the required timeframe, the primary claimant's claim was manually made non-effective 'OTH'er (NEF/OTH) in:

 • Process Direct (PPL standalone claims): code NEF with reason 'OTH' on the PPL Claim Action (P1CA) screen